Treason says Trump as aide declares resistance

 Yesterday, The New York Times published an opinion piece in which an unnamed “senior administrative official” claimed White House staff are working to circumvent Trump’s agenda in a desperate effort to protect national security.

-The writer described Trump as an “impetuous, adversarial, petty and ineffective” leader whose amoral and impulsive decisions are kept in check by aides acting as the “adults in the room.”
+The writer described Trump as an “impetuous, adversarial, petty and ineffective” leader whose decisions are kept in check by aides acting as the “adults in the room.”
 They also revealed that there were “whispers” of invoking the 25th Amendment to force Trump from office.

-In response, the incensed president demanded the newspaper hand over its “gutless” source “for national security purposes”.
+In response, the president demanded the newspaper hand over its “gutless” source.

 According to Woodward, the situation in the White House amounts to an administrative coup d’etat.

-In fact, political writer Joe Klein hailed The New York Times piece as an “act of American patriotism.”
+But political writer Joe Klein hailed the piece as an “act of American patriotism.”

 Fire and fury